 Networks are complex and require balancing many varied and seemingly contradictory elements.
 They juggle the autonomy of individual members with the need for collective action and accountability; hold the needs and engagement of existing and emerging members; straddle political disagreements and differing approaches to the work; and balance transparency and engagement in decision-making processes with the need for efficiency and rapid responses.
 To get the work done and create predictability and organization, people in networks (and those that attempt to support them) tend to build structures, rules, and procedures.

 The problem isn’t that we build structures; it’s that we get attached to them and believe that they will provide the glue to hold these networks together.
 Structures get rigid, hardened, calcified.
 Rather than being vehicles to open space or advance critical work, they start to block the vitality of the network.
 “Shifts are happening minute by minute and subtly,” Nipper says.
 “A lot depends on where the network comes in during the movement’s development.”
 She pauses, then adds, “We need to ask ourselves, ‘Do structures help or hurt what the network is called to do?’”

 My work suggests that networks that emphasize structure are less effective than those that adeptly learn and change.
-To support adaptation, interviewees sought to engaging members in some of the following:
+To support adaptation, interviewees sought to engage members in some of the following: